harvesthq/api/Authentication/OAuth 2.0.md

         access_token=Jjv5cUAnQx7R9jEECHNRxan7iMprt0ySncJhDdzQbtc%2FQXhMZcNVPQtJuBiDajPqNUz79o7S0FNvWc2WwIDcMA%3D%3D
     ```

-6. *Request a new access token* after 18 hours using the refresh token within 30 days.
+6. *Request a new access token* after 18 hours using the refresh token.

     _Note: the `Content-Type` header for this request must be `application/x-www-form-urlencoded`._